Fully convolutional networks for velocity-field predictions based on the wall heat flux in turbulent boundary layers: Abstract

-\section{ABSTRACT}
+\section{Abstract}

-Flow-control techniques are extensively studied in fluid mechanics, as a means to reduce energy losses related to friction, both in fully-developed and spatially-developing flows.
-These techniques typically rely on closed-loop control systems that require an accurate representation of the state of the flow to compute the actuation.
-Such representation is generally difficult to obtain without perturbing the flow.
-For this reason, in this work we propose a fully-convolutional neural-network (FCN) model trained on direct-numerical-simulation (DNS) data to predict the instantaneous state of the flow at different wall-normal locations using quantities measured at the wall.
-Our model can take as input the heat-flux field at the wall from a passive scalar with Prandtl number $Pr = \nu/\alpha = 6$ (where $\nu$ is the kinematic viscosity and $\alpha$ is the thermal diffusivity of the scalar quantity).
-The heat flux can be accurately measured also in experimental settings, paving the way for the implementation of a \textit{non-intrusive} sensing of the flow in practical applications.
+{Fully-convolutional neural networks (FCN) were proven to be effective for predicting the instantaneous state of a fully-developed turbulent flow at different wall-normal locations using quantities measured at the wall.
+In Guastoni \textit{et al.} (\textit{J. Fluid Mech.} 2021, 928, A27), we focused on wall-shear-stress distributions as input, which are difficult to measure in experiments.
+In order to overcome this limitation, we introduce a model that can take as input the heat-flux field at the wall from a passive scalar.
+Four different Prandtl numbers $Pr = \nu/\alpha = (1,2,4,6)$ are considered (where $\nu$ is the kinematic viscosity and $\alpha$ is the thermal diffusivity of the scalar quantity).
+A turbulent boundary layer is simulated since accurate heat-flux measurements can be performed in experimental settings: first we train the network on aptly-modified DNS data and then we fine-tune it on the experimental data.
+Finally, we test our network on experimental data sampled in a water tunnel.
+These predictions represent the first application of transfer learning on experimental data of neural networks trained on simulations.
+This paves the way for the implementation of a non-intrusive sensing approach for the flow in practical applications.}